-This section describes how to update the controller firmware to the latest release.
+This section describes how to update the board's firmware components to the latest release.

+Important:

-Important: When downgrading firmware, there may be cases when newer hardware is not supported by an older version of firmware.
+- If Managed SED is enabled, do not downgrade firmware to version 5.00 or earlier because they do not support Managed SED capabilities.
+Disable Managed SED if downgrading to firmware versions 5.00 or earlier. - When downgrading firmware, there may be cases when newer hardware is not supported by an older version of firmware.
 In these cases, attempting to downgrade firmware will be prevented (fail).
-It is recommended to regularly qualify newer firmware versions, to ensure that newer hardware is supported in your system(s)
+It is recommended to regularly qualify newer firmware versions, to ensure that newer hardware is supported in your system(s).

-3.1 Updating Controllers to Latest Firmware
+3.1 Updating the Controller Firmware